 In addition, the Company shall pay ALS TDI fees based on reaching certain levels of annual net sales of any product produced with the patent rights.
-A royalty ranging between 4% and 7% shall be due on annual net sales greater than \$250 million.
+A 4% royalty shall be due on annual net sales greater than \$250 million.
 Upon the first calendar year of reaching \$500 million in aggregate net sales, the Company shall pay ALS TDI \$15,000,000.
-Upon the first calendar year of reaching \$1 billion in aggregate net sales, the Company shall pay ALS TDI \$30,000,000.
+Upon the first calendar year of reaching \$1 billion in aggregate net sales, the Company shall pay ALS TDI \$15,000,000.
+Upon the first calendar year of reaching \$1 billion in aggregate net sales, the Company shall pay ALS TDI \$100,000.